JasperFx/wolverine/docs/guide/messaging/transports/azureservicebus/scheduled.md

 WolverineFx.AzureServiceBus now supports [native Azure Service Bus scheduled delivery](https://learn.microsoft.com/en-us/azure/service-bus-messaging/message-sequencing).
 There's absolutely nothing you need to do explicitly to enable this functionality.

-So for message types that are routed to Azure Service Bus queues or topics, you can use this functionlity:
+So for message types that are routed to Azure Service Bus queues or topics, you can use this functionality:

 <!-- snippet: sample_send_delayed_message -->
 <a id='snippet-sample_send_delayed_message'></a>